OYSTER is a 50,000+ lines of code project to provide a

 tries to maximize ease of use by providing both command line procedures

-and widget routines.
+and GUIs.
 A 100-page manual is provided.
 Users can also

 find instructions on how to build their own library of procedures which